Brexit and your life and property in Portugal

 Why Brexit is not the end of your overseas property dreams

-With the UK having left the European Union, some new rules will apply to British people moving to Portugal and other EU countries.
+With the UK having left the European Union, some new rules apply to British people moving to Portugal and other EU countries.

-Here are your essential need-to-knows.
+Your essential need-to-knows.

 1. The right to buy and own property